Engineering a Project-Based Introduction in Cambridge, MA

 Course Overview

-Prof. Dan Frey, an MIT professor of Mechanical Engineering and Director of their D-Lab returns to Summer Springboard for summer 2025 to lead a new program tailored for high school students eager to explore multiple aspects of engineering.
+Prof. Dan Frey, an MIT professor of Mechanical Engineering and Undergraduate Officer of Mechanical Engineering and PI for the ASPIRE program, returns to Summer Springboard for summer 2025 to lead a new program tailored for high school students eager to explore multiple aspects of engineering.
 This engaging experience has no prerequisites, making it accessible for freshmen while still offering valuable challenges for seniors, as project decisions will influence task complexity.
 The teaching philosophy encourages students to independently build on their understanding of physics and mathematics through the creation of practical artifacts.
 There will be an integrated project that weaves together many smaller projects to ultimately build and fly a radio-controlled model aircraft.
 This will link physics, structures, fluid dynamics, controls, and electrical power systems This course promises to ignite students’ passion for engineering and equip them with essential skills for their future academic pursuits.

 Meet your instructor